phetsims/ph-scale/doc/model.md

-# pH Scale - model description
+# pH Scale - Model Description

 This document is a high-level description of the model used in PhET's _pH Scale_ simulation.